openvstorage/docker-tools/hyperconverged/README.md

 A version is available via https://github.com/openvstorage/docker-tools/releases/download/20160325/ovshc_unstable_img.tar.gz

-To load it on a docker host:
+To load it on a docker host (assuming you have docker already installed):
 ```
 gzip -dc ovshc_unstable_img.tar.gz | docker load
 ```